irlanrobson/irlanrobson.github.io/_posts/2019-10-13-cloth tearing.md

 {% endhighlight %}

-So that the above function Tear() it can be called like so:
+So that the above function Tear() can be called like so:

 {% highlight cpp %}